At some point, if your business is more than one person, you’re likely to deal with employee turnover.

 # of employee departures

-For example, if Barb’s Business employed an average 20 people over the course of one year, and had a total of three departures, her annual employee turnover rate would be 15%.
+For example, if Barb’s Business employed an average of 20 people over the course of one year, and had a total of three departures, her annual employee turnover rate would be 15%.
 Compared to the national average, that’s not bad.

 But what if your business has a higher than average employee turnover rate?
 If your best people frequently leave your organization for greener pastures, you need to ask yourself why.